 Javea is a pretty small town, so one or two days is the right amount of time to cover all the highlights.

 Of course, plenty of visitors choose to spend longer in Javea and use it as their base for exploring the other towns on the Costa Blanca.
 With so many lovely beaches and restaurants to choose from in Javea, it definitely has things to offer tourists who stay for a week or more.

 Where to Stay in Javea/Xàbia

-If you’re looking for beachfront accommodation in Denia you can’t go wrong with this sea-view hotel.
+If you’re looking for beachfront accommodation in Javea you can’t go wrong with this sea-view hotel.
 What’s more, it has a tonne of excellent reviews, and some of the cheapest prices in Javea!
 Most of the rooms have sea views, it has an on-site spa, and it’s just a short walk from Javea town centre.

 If you’re looking for something slightly more luxurious whilst still keeping an eye on your pennies, check out this four star spa hotel.
 Breakfast is included in your stay and all the other little details will be taken care of for you, so you’ll have nothing to focus on but relaxation.

 When is the Best Time to Visit Javea/Xàbia?

 Like everywhere else on the Costa Blanca, the best time to visit Javea/Xàbia is late spring (May) or early autumn (October).
 At this time of year it’ll be the perfect sunbathing and sightseeing temperature.
 Warm, but not overbearing.

 Of course, the most popular time to visit Javea is summer, since the Costa Blanca is one of Europe’s most beloved holiday destinations.